top of page

 Step 3: Decide Where to Protect It

-🔹 Want global protection?
-File a PCT patent (gives you 18 more months to decide which countries to protect it in).
+Want global protection?
+File a PCT patent - gives you 18 more months to pick countries.

 Step 4: PCT Patent – Extending Your Options